 Who Is My Neighbor?
 Inc. (WIMNI) has been an operational 501(c)(3) non-profit charitable organization, incorporated in the state of New Jersey and tax-exempted by the federal government, since 2003.
+The mission of Who Is My Neighbor?
+Inc. (WIMNI) is to provide enriching social and educational programs for children, families, and adults to create connections and foster a sense of belonging in our diverse community.

 Who Is My Neighbor?
 Inc. began with two ideas: to serve local and global neighbors.
 Locally, community members who were looking for ways to better serve the neighborhood.
 They identified a situation shared by many local families – the need for adequate youth supervision after school, when many parents were still at work.
 Awareness of this need spurred the creation of WIMNI and it’s first program – The Cave Afterschool Center, a free-of-charge, afterschool program for middle school youth.